PagerTree/pt4-docusaurus/blog/top-5-best-pagerduty-alternatives-in-2024.md

 ## What is PagerDuty?

 [PagerDuty](https://www.pagerduty.com/) is a leading incident management platform that has been around since 2009.
 PagerDuty aims to streamline an organization's incident response process.
-It has features like on-call scheduling, escalation policies, and alerts.&#x20;
+It has features like on-call scheduling, escalation policies, and alerts.

 But, PagerDuty can be expensive, has a steep learning curve, and lacks customer support.
 We’ve compiled a list of the top 5 best PagerDuty alternatives.
 We specifically looked at features, reliability, and pricing.